FCollaPi/datasci4health/p3/README.md

 | Felipe Pinheiro   |     155298    | Computer Science  |
 | Guilherme Jardim  |     203834    | Computer Science  |

+In this project we aim to reproduce an article that uses complex networks for health research.

 # Citation

-The [suggested database](https://icon.colorado.edu/#!/networks) led us to find the chosen article, which was "City-wide electronic health records reveal gender and age biases in administration of known drug-drug interactions and can be found [here](https://www.nature.com/articles/s41746-019-0141-x).
+The [database](https://icon.colorado.edu/#!/networks) suggested by the subject professors led us to find the chosen article, which was "City-wide electronic health records reveal gender and age biases in administration of known drug-drug interactions" and can be found [here](https://www.nature.com/articles/s41746-019-0141-x).

 Since this article has a perennial nature and an organic adherence to Brazilian reality, selecting it was somewhat easy.
 Not only that but the size and complexity of their data processing sounded reasonable within our time constraints.